BryantH24/cs598-project/README.md

 The scripts needed to process, enrich, and analyze the data are stored under `/src`.
 Each subfolder in the source folder begins with a number to indicate the ordering for execution, but each step can also be executed independently as long as it's prerequisite files are available.

-The `utils` folder contains utility modules needed to run the script. `llm_utils.py` stores the Google Gemini
+The `utils` folder contains utility modules needed to run the script. `llm_utils.py` stores the Google Gemini API key and provides a reusable request function. `cfb_api_utils.py` stores the collegefootballdata.com API key. `get_file_paths.py` provides a utility function for getting the data file names from the CFB and NCES data.

 Subfolder steps:
 - `1_fetch_data`: retrieves the raw CSV files from Kaggle and catalog.data.gov and stores them into the repository.